Pangangan Island, Bohol

 Beach at Java Resort

-You can rent quite decent rooms at Java Resort, and at a better price than Isla Hayahay.
-Unfortunately, you can’t book them via Internet: You just have to turn up and take your chances.
+You can rent quite decent rooms at the Java Resort, and at a better price than Isla Hayahay.
+Unfortunately, you can’t book them via internet: You just have to turn up and take your chances.

 Java Resort, Pangangan - Accommodation